scriptPilot/dexie-mysql-sync/README.md

 3. Open the **Demo App** at http://localhost:5173 in multiple browsers and play with the synchronization.

    Test the **user management**.
-Register, login, see how personal data is managed well, change the password logout.
+Register, login, see how personal data is managed well, logout.

    Open **phpMyAdmin** at http://localhost:8080, login with `root`:`root` and take a look at the database.